htutarkar67/ICT111-WatchMate-MVP/README.md

 ## Lab 06 Summary

-In Lab 06, our group connected the product concept, system requirements, user stories, MVP feature list, and UI/UX wireframes into a complete business model and technical architecture for **WatchMate: AI Movie Recommendation System**.
+In Lab 06, our group connected the product concept, system requirements, user stories, MVP feature lists, and UI/UX wireframes into a complete business model and technical architecture for **WatchMate: AI Movie Recommendation System**.
 We also designed the system's data structure and architecture diagrams to guide the implementation of the final prototype.

 ---